berendjan/Jupyter-Notebook-Azure-Translator/README.md

 3. Fill in the Azure key in the main file and change the language to your language.
 4. Run main and wait.
 5. Change files from `.pot` to `.po`.
+7. Go to your local Jupyter Notebook fork/repo
 6. Open a terminal window and in the notebook folder and do the following

     `cd notebook/i18n/`